Accelerating Magnetic Resonance T1\r{ho} Mapping Using Simultaneously Spatial Patch-based and Parametric Group-based Low-rank Tensors (SMART): EXPERIMENT

-The proposed method was evaluated on the $\text T_{1\rho}$ mapping datasets of the brain collected from 6 volunteers on 3T scanners\cite{RN680, RN687}.
+The proposed method was evaluated on the $\text T_{1\rho}$ mapping datasets of the brain collected from six volunteers on 3T scanners\cite{RN680, RN687}.
 The local institutional review board approved the experiments, and informed consent was obtained from each volunteer.
-The details of data acquisition are shown in Supplementary information and Table S1.
+The details of data acquisition are shown in supplementary information and Table S1.

 For the 2D datasets, the fully sampled \textit k-space data were retrospectively (Retro) undersampled along the ky dimension using a pseudo-random undersampling pattern \cite{RN646} with acceleration factors (R) = 4 and 6.
 For the 3D datasets, the fully sampled \textit k-space datasets were retrospectively undersampled using Poisson disk random\cite{RN16} patterns with R = 6.76 and 9.04.
 The sampling masks for each TSL were different.
-For prospectively study (Pro), two 2D datasets were acquired from one volunteer (27 years old) with R = 4.48 and 5.76, respectively.
+For the prospective (Pro) study , two 2D datasets were acquired from one volunteer (27 years old) with R = 4.48 and 5.76, respectively.
 Fully sampled data were also acquired as a reference in the prospective experiment.

-The SMART method and four state-of-the-art methods, including the high-dimensionality undersampled patch-based reconstruction method (PROST) \cite{RN633} using the spatial patch-based low-rank tensor, low-rank plus sparse (L + S) method\cite{RN636} enforcing the spatial global low-rank and sparsity of the image matrix, locally low-rank method (LLR)\cite{RN559} using the spatial patch-based low-rank matrix, and model-driven low rank and sparsity priors method (MORASA)\cite{RN634} which enforces the global low-rankness of the matrix in both spatial and temporal directions and sparsity of the image matrix, were used to reconstruct the undersampled \textit k-space data.
-In addition, to verify the effectiveness of the parametric group-based low-rank tensor in image reconstruction, a modified PROST reconstruction method (PROST + HM), which jointly uses the spatial patch-based low-rank tensor and a parametric low-rank matrix by replacing the patch-based parameter tensor in SMART with a Hankel matrix, was also compared with SMART.
+SMART and four state-of-the-art methods were used to reconstruct the undersampled \textit k-space data.
+These methods include the high-dimensionality undersampled patch-based reconstruction method (PROST) \cite{RN633} using the spatial patch-based low-rank tensor, low-rank plus sparse (L + S) method\cite{RN636} enforcing the spatial global low-rank and sparsity of the image matrix, locally low-rank method (LLR)\cite{RN559} using the spatial patch-based low-rank matrix, and model-driven low rank and sparsity priors method (MORASA)\cite{RN634} which enforces the global low-rankness of the matrix in both spatial and temporal directions and sparsity of the image matrix.
+In addition, a modified PROST reconstruction method (PROST + HM) was also compared with SMART to verify the effectiveness of the parametric group-based low-rank tensor in image reconstruction.
+This jointly uses the spatial patch-based low-rank tensor and a parametric low-rank matrix by replacing the patch-based parameter tensor in SMART with a Hankel matrix.
+Experiments with high acceleration factors of 10.2 and 11.7 in the 2D scenario and 11.26 and 13.21 in the 3D scenario were also performed to verify the effectiveness of the proposed method.